 With your equipment in place and your staff on hand, it's time to start brewing beer.
 Breweries have lots of monthly expenses, so you need an efficient beer production schedule to keep your sales running smoothly.

 Create a brewing production schedule to maintain efficiency.
-With a schedule, you can keep up with demand for each of the various beer flavors that you offer.
+With a schedule, you can keep up with the demand for each of the various beer flavors that you offer.
 As your sales increase, you will start to notice trends and you can adjust the schedule according to demand.
 For example, if one beer is more popular among patrons than the others, you could add an extra brewing cycle so that you have more of it on hand.

 A brewing schedule can be created using a spreadsheet, or other scheduling software.
 Use whatever is most convenient for you and make sure it can be accessed and modified by your Master Brewer.